Acid and Base Concepts in Chemistry

 Titration Curves

 Titration curves are graphical representations of the pH change during a titration experiment.
-They provide information about the equivalence point, which is the point at which the acid and base are completely neutralized, as well as the pKa value of the acid, which is a measure of its strength.
+They provide information about the equivalence point, where the acid and base are completely neutralized, as well as the pKa value of the acid, a measure of its strength.

 Applications